DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 * building prototypes to test hypotheses and functionality
 * using analytics and other available data to better understand the problem

-System suppliers must work with local authorities to set out the measures that will be used to assess the outputs, outcomes and benefits of the CMS, setting Kep Performance Indicators (KPIs).
-Performance data and reports must be available to monitor and improve the service, this information should be assessed against the KPIs and used to inform iterations and improvements.
+System suppliers should work with local authorities to set out the measures that will be used to assess the outputs, outcomes and benefits of the CMS, setting Key Performance Indicators (KPIs).
+Performance data and reports must be available to monitor and improve the service.
+This information should be assessed against the KPIs and used to inform iterations and improvements.

-In addition, system suppliers must show where and how cost savings can be made as a result of the use of their CMS in a children's social care setting.
+In addition, system suppliers should show where and how cost savings can be made as a result of the use of their CMS in a children's social care setting.

-For this purpose, system suppliers must demonstrate:
+For this purpose, system suppliers should demonstrate:

 * children’s social care expertise has been involved in the design, testing and sign-off of the product (including from children and young people)
-* CMS functionality is fit for purpose
+* the functions available in the system, along with the information architecture fits the needs of the users and the service
-* data is valid, up to date and there’s a maintenance plan in place
+* data is valid, up to date and there is a maintenance plan in place
-* system surveillance is undertaken, and feedback is risk assessed and acted upon
+* how they will monitor the system to identify issues and gather feedback
+* how they will risk assess and prioritise iterations to ensure the system continues to meet user needs throughout the life of the contract

 ##Available guidance